Grow Wellthy - Executive Health Coaching

 It seems like we might be setting the bar too low.
 When you ask most people, they hope to live for a long time because they want to see their grandchildren grow up, spend more time with those they love, and continuing doing activities that bring them joy.
 In their mind's eye they see themselves as active and able-bodied.

-The reality is that many of those in their retirement years live with serious illnesses for a considerable amount of time.
-They benefit from the wonders of science so they can live through their 80's and 90's, but it isn't exactly the vibrant, fulfilling life they imagined.
+This gap between the end of good health and the end of life is what I refer to as the sickspan.
+Yes, people are benefitting from the wonders of science and living through their 80's and 90's, but it isn't exactly the vibrant, fulfilling life they imagined.
 Disease, pain, immobility, and reliance on drugs with major side effects keeps them from being able to go where they want to go or do what they want to do.

 What is Lifespan vs Healthspan?

-The difference between the two is the quality of life.
+The difference between the lifespan and healthspan is the quality of life.
 Many years ago, I heard someone say that she wanted to "live long and die short."
 That thought has stayed with me ever since.
 Isn't that what we all want?
 To live a happy, healthy life right up to the end where we die in our sleep?
 Of course we can't control exactly how end of life plays out, but it's sad to see so many people doing the opposite...living short and dying long.

 Picture

-How to Improve Healthspan?
+How Do You Improve Healthspan?

 Maintaining good health throughout a long life requires some attention and planning.
 In fact, in the same article I mentioned earlier, Andreana Haley, a psychology professor at the University of Texas at Austin, says that midlife (40 to 60 years old) is when "health choices have a big impact on older years."